sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Implement code splitting using React.lazy and Suspense for dynamic imports ○ Implement lazy loading for components and assets ○ Explore techniques for reducing re-renders
+    • Redux Toolkit:
+        ○ Use Redux Toolkit for simplified Redux state management
+    • GraphQL:
+        ○ Integrate React with GraphQL APIs for efficient data querying
+    • Firebase:
+        ○ Integrate React applications with third-party backends such as Firebase for authentication and real-time databases
+    • Webpack & Babel:
+        ○ Understand manual React project setup using Webpack and Babel for custom configurations
+    • TypeScript:
+        ○ Use TypeScript with React for static type checking, including typing props, state, and components
+    • Animations:
+        ○ Add animations using libraries like Framer Motion or React Spring
     • Testing (Jest & RTL): Write robust unit and integration tests ○ Learn the basics of Jest and React Testing Library ○ Write test cases for components, hooks, and Redux